Arrupe Progam and Financial Assistance Discounts for 2017-2018

 Athletic & Performing Arts Banquets: All students who receive more than $16,000 in tuition assistance will receive complimentary tickets for one student and one parent to attend.

-Senior portraits: All Arrupe students receive a complimentary sitting fee waiver, good towards the purchase of their photos.
+Senior portraits: All Arrupe students receive a complimentary sitting fee waiver.
 The fee waiver is provided by Prestige Photography.

 Proms: Arrupe students receive 50% off the price of their ticket.